A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, STEM industries are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Washington, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: a study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
+For Washington, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical.
+A study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
 That translates into a huge employment boost for Washington, a state where, in 2010, more than one in five STEM workers with an advanced degree were foreigners.
-In 2009, around 26 percent of the students earning Master’s of PhDs in STEM from the state’s research-intensive universities were foreign-born.
+In 2013, around 27 percent of the students earning Master’s of PhDs in STEM from the state’s research-intensive universities were foreign-born.
 And almost half of the students earning engineering PhDs in the state in recent years were also non-citizens.
 By 2020, Washington will need to fill 242,700 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Share of Engineering PhDs who were temporary residents (2006-2010)